 The rules apply to acquisitions that are in progress, contemplation or have been contemplated.
 Acquisitions completed before 12 November 2020 are exempt.

 If you are planning an acquisition of a qualifying entity in one of 17 defined sensitive areas of the UK economy, you may need to get approval from the government before you can complete it.
 This is called a notifiable acquisition.
 Completing a notifiable acquisition without approval will mean the acquisition is void and may mean that the acquirer is subject to civil or criminal penalties.

-- what types of acquisitions are covered by the new rules
+- what types of acquisitions are covered

 - how the government will scrutinise the acquisition

-How the new rules will work
+How the rules work

-Check if the rules will apply to your acquisition.
+Check if the rules apply to your acquisition.
 This will depend on what you are acquiring and how much control you have over it.